 Storing Potatoes in The Ground

 While you can harvest and store all of your potatoes inside, there is a second option.
-This ‘remain in the ground’ method is a form of root cellaring without actually having a root cellar (or having to DIY one).
+This ‘remain in the ground’ method is a way to store vegetables without actually having a root cellar (or having to DIY one).

 If you live in a relatively mild climate with cold temperatures, you can simply leave the potatoes in the garden beds and insulate them well with straw or mulch to protect from freezing temperatures.
 This works well with many root veggies!